 Though not a traditional web conferencing tool, it has proven a necessity for people scheduling remorse meetings, so we decided we’d pat ourselves on the back here and include it.
 Scheduling a virtual meeting can be one of the most difficult parts of hosting.
 How many people need to be on the call?
 What are their schedules?

 Calendly makes it easy to schedule web conferences of all sizes, from one-on-ones to large team meetings.
 Send a scheduling link almost any way that makes sense to your team, whether that means embedding it into your website or integrating it into your group calendar.
 If you use GoToMeeting, you can even embed a scheduling link there.

 The Calendly interface is intuitive and provides you with all the tools you need to schedule virtual or in-person meetings easily.
-Show options in invitees’ local areas with time zone detection, and add buffers and limits to your events so you don’t over-schedule your teams.
+Show options in invitees’ local areas with time zone detection, easily schedule office hours, and add buffers and limits to your events so you don’t over-schedule your teams.

 Say goodbye to email threads that take longer to read than a webinar transcript.
 Calendly can get your team on the same page quickly, with notifications sent before the meeting to make sure everyone gets there.